Audi A8: A8 hybrid concept (2010)

 The vehicle was unveiled in 2010 at the Geneva Motor Show.

 A8 L long-term evolution broadband prototype (2011)

 It is a version of the A8 L demonstrating 4G long-term evolution (LTE) broadband technology.
-Developed in collaboration with Alcatel-Lucent, the car's mobile broadband connection is a fourth generation (‘4G’) technology with data transfer speeds of up to 100Mbit/s.
+Developed in collaboration with Alcatel-Lucent, the car's mobile broadband connection is a fourth generation (‘4G’) technology with data transfer speeds of up to 100 Mbit/s.

 During the 2011 Consumer Electronics Show in Las Vegas, Rupert Stadler, chairman of the Board of Management of AUDI AG, announced that LTE technology would be used in cars by early 2011.
 The A8 L prototype was unveiled weeks later.